-143. PRICING AND DISTRIBUTION OF MARKET MILK.
+346. (143.)
+PRICING AND DISTRIBUTION OF MARKET MILK.
 Fall term.
 Credit three hours.
 Lectures, M F 11.
 Warren 345.
 Discussion period, F 2-4.
 Warren 260.
 Professor STORY.

 A study of the marketing system for milk and how it is changing.
 Also a study of methods and principles of pricing milk, with special attention to federal and state milk orders.
-An all-day field trip is taken.

-147. MARKETING INSTITUTIONS.
+347. (147.)
+MARKETING INSTITUTIONS.
 Spring term.
 Credit two hours.
 Enrollment limited to 40.
 M 12.
 Warren 245.
-Associate Professor DOMINICK.
+Professor DOMINICK.
 Economic functions performed by various types of specialized marketing agencies, with an emphasis on their physical operating patterns.
 Five days of spring vacation are spent in New York City inspecting and studying the major terminal marketing institutions.
 Total cost of the trip need not exceed \$50 in addition to transportation to and from New York.